Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 Shoulder pain , limited mobility and loss of strength – these complaints are often caused by a so-called rotator cuff tear .

 This is a tear in one or more tendons that stabilize the humeral head.
-The injury can occur suddenly or develop gradually over years.
+The injury can occur suddenly or develop gradually over years in the joint.

-In our specialized shoulder practice in Munich, we specialize in the diagnosis and treatment of rotator cuff tears and accompany you on the path back to pain-free movement.
+At our specialized shoulder practice in Munich, we specialize in the diagnosis and treatment of rotator cuff tears and will accompany you on your journey back to pain-free movement.

 What is the rotator cuff?